 Speaking from a sociological feminist perspective, Stevi Jackson also points to the lack of the material aspects of identity in Judith Butler's theory.
 Jackson (1999) particularly emphasizes the lack of an analysis of the role of material positions and daily experiences of doing identity in relation to the concept of performativity.
 In Jackson's view, Butler's theory of identity moves away from the sociological perspectives that so far proved to be successful in conceptualizing the social construction of subjects as a multilayered process "occurring at the level of social structure, meaning, interaction or practice and subjectivity" (Jackson, 1999).
-Jackson here refers to the concept of the "social self" that draws on the notion of self-reflexivity without assuming a pre-discursive subject as put forward by George Herbert Mead in the early twentieth century.
-According to Jackson, the concept of the social self "does not assume an essential, inner, pre-social 'I', but an 'I' which is only ever the fleeting mobilisation of a socially constituted self" (Jackson, 1999).
-Thus, by incorporating some of
+Jackson here refers to the concept of the "social self" that draws on the notion of selfreflexivity without assuming a pre-discursive subject as put forward by George Herbert Mead in the early twentieth century.42 According to Jackson, the concept of the social self "does not assume an essential, inner, pre-social 'I', but an 'I' which is only ever the fleeting mobilisation of a socially constituted self" (Jackson, 1999).
+Thus, by incorporating some of Mead's thinking in a feminist-queer theory of identity, we would be able to conceptualize agency that is not exclusively linked to resistance (as Butler implies), but that is also present in the practices of reification (ibid.).
+I will discuss the possible link between agency that is grounded in socially embedded self-reflexivity and feminist and queer emancipatory politics in Section 3.4. below.

-&lt;sup>42 See for example Mead, G.H.
+42 See for example Mead, G.H.
 (1934).
-Mind, self and society.
-Chicago: University of Chicago Press.
 Also, for a more detailed discussion of the usefulness of Mead's conception of "social self" for feminism see Jackson, S. (2011).
-Materialist feminism, the self and global late modernity: Some consequences for intimacy and sexuality.
-In A.G.
-Jónasdóttir, V. Bryson and K.B.
-Jones (Eds) Sexuality, Gender and Power: Intersectional and Transnational Perspectives (pp. 15-30).
-New York: Routledge.